 The Derderiens say they want the rest of the country to learn from the failures in Rhode Island, the rush to judgment by prosecutors, investigators, and the media, and the lack of accountability from public officials, vendors, and others.

 “How can we make it better so it doesn’t happen again?”
 Michael asked.
 “It’s about raising awareness and taking something bad and horrific and trying to make something good out of it.”

 “The systems failed,” Jeffrey said.
 “We made mistakes, we certainly did, we certainly played a role, but the systems failed, fire inspectors, the building inspectors, insurance, and they didn’t work.”

-The brothers say they hope sharing their documentation and talking to the media now will help answer questions people may still have, all these years later.
+The brothers say they hope going public now will help, all these years later.

 “This is for the victims and their families and the burn survivors, and their entire families to get them information about what happened, from the minute we bought that place to the minute of the tragedy,” Michael said.
 “If they want it, it’s there.”

 “If they don’t want to believe,” he added, “there’s nothing we can do.”